alunux/usbip-service-discovery/README.md

-# USB/IP Discovery Apps
+# USB/IP Service Discovery
 Provide GUI and some enhancement for USB/IP userspace.
 It includes a mechanism which utilizes existing approaches to the pervasive computing and IoT.
-UDP Multicast is one of the methods used in USB/IP Discovery Apps to find USB/IP service in your local area.
+IP Multicast is one of the methods used in USB/IP Service Discovery to find USB/IP service in your local area.

 It's still under development, nothing is useful here.